• Skip to primary navigation

 Do I have to transfer the gratin to a baking dish prior to placing it in the oven?

 If you have an ovenproof skillet, feel free to simply sprinkle the breadcrumbs over the top of the mushroom mixture while it is still in the skillet and bake it straightaway.
-Should you go this route, consider adding some extra breadcrumbs to accommodate the larger surface on the top (your skillet is most likely wider than a 2 quart baking dish).
+Should you go this route, consider adding some extra cheese and breadcrumbs to accommodate the larger surface on the top (your skillet is most likely wider than a 2 quart baking dish).

 Can I make this Mushroom Gratin ahead?